US Open 2021: Emma Raducanu beats Leylah Fernandez to win women's singles title in New York

 In front of a beaming Virginia Wade - the last British woman to win a Grand Slam at Wimbledon in 1977, and also the last British woman to win the US Open in 1968 - Raducanu produced a superb performance in a thrilling final where she won the key moments and reeled off five of the final six games to seize her moment.

-A spectacular contest had time for a dramatic twist, when Raducanu - at 30-40 down on her own serve - was forced to endure a medical time-out to clean up a cut to her knee as Fernandez, fresh from saving two Championships points in the eighth game on her own serve, attempted to launch a comeback.
+A spectacular contest had time for a dramatic twist, when Raducanu - at 30-40 down and serving for the title - was forced to endure a medical time-out to clean up a cut to her knee as Fernandez, fresh from saving two Championships points in the eighth game on her own serve, attempted to launch a comeback.

 - Raducanu beats Fernandez to win US Open - as it happened